omariosc/oxmedica-cryptography-and-cybersecurity/Assessments/1 Case Study.md

 Welcome to your first cybersecurity case study assessment!
 This exercise is designed to introduce you to the critical field of cybersecurity through a real-world scenario.
 You will be given a brief case study to read, followed by a series of questions to help you think critically about the issues involved.
 This assessment should take about 15 minutes to complete.

+This is a closed-book assessment, so please answer the questions based on your understanding of the case study.
+It is worth 5% of your final grade.

 ## Case Study: The Data Breach at Acme Corp

 ### Background